ServiceStack/servicestack.net/MyApp/_posts/2025-02-19_crud-app-from-existing-db.md

 dotnet run --AppTasks=App.json
 :::

-Which will generate the `App_Data/App.json` file containing the metadata for all tables in the RDBMS.
+Which will generate the `App_Data/App.json` file containing the table definition metadata for all tables in the specified RDBMS.

 ### Different Connection or DB Schema